Ben Unsworth Things I email myself

 Resilience has been a theme of the week.
 Not personal resilience, but the emergency planning kind of resilience.
 A half day training session with fellow directors for Sutton Council’s Silver command rota (the folks who will lead the tactical planning and coordination in an emergency), followed by a refresher course ahead of my week on call for Kingston’s Gold command rota (the strategic leadership).

+A few boards for things like capital investment, corporate performance management, transformation and risk management.
+Some quality time with the team too, collaborating with our transformation friends.
 The end of a week brought a bit of a challenging issue, but by the time I was back off the school run all that was needed from me was to review some comms explaining to affected users what happened and how it was going to be very quickly sorted out.

 Managed to squeeze in a bit of time catching up with some trusted folks in my network too.